-I've been using rmail (an email client built-in to Emacs) on and off for some 5 years now.
-I have used mutt, thunderbierd, notmuch, m4ue, claws, gmail, geary, evolution, and a handful of others, but I like rmail.
-I have a healthy relationship with rmail and, although I have written sections on it, and made a few videos about it, I owe rmail at least one good article, so here we go!
+I've used Emacs rmail for 5 years.
+I have used mutt, notmuch, mu4e, claws, geary, and others, but I have a healthy relationship with rmail and, although I have written short sections on it, I owe it at least one good article, so here we go!

 Setting Things Up Right

-I'll only be talking about how to access email from a generic remote inbox, since that's what I have.
+I'll only talk about getting mail from a remote inbox, since that's what I have.

-I cut it up into multiple lines for readability using the
+I cut it to multiple lines for readability using

 Then we set some variables:

 - Use the

 rmail-preserve-inboxmeans "copy mail from the server, don't delete it!"